-The Australian Brewers Foundation Alcohol Related Medical Research Postgraduate Scholarships (I, L, R)
+The Australian Brewers Foundation Alcohol Related Medical Research Postgraduate Scholarships (I,L,R)

-- Similar to the NH&MRC (see NH&MRC entry) - 1 year
+- Similar to the NHMRC (see NHMRC entry) - 1 year

-Similar to the NH&MRC.
+Similar to the NHMRC.
 The scholarships are available to support research into the medical, social and public health aspects of moderate, hazardous or harmful alcohol consumption.
-Applications close in mid-September.
+Information and application are available from ABF - Medical Research Advisory Committee.
+Tel (02) 955 26688, Fax (02) 9552 1369.
+Applications close mid-September.

-The Australian Coral Reef Society (ACRS) Inc Student Grants (L, I, R, C)
+The Australian Coral Reef Society (ACRS) Inc Student Grants (I,L,R,C)

-\$1,000 (plus \$1,500 Walker prize for the best proposal)
+• \$1,000 (plus \$1,500 Walker prize for the best proposal)

 The grant is open to students at any Australian University who are enrolled in a PhD or MSc involving research on coral reefs.
 Recipients must be a member of, or be willing to join the ACRS.
-Applications normally close in late November.
+Applications normally close late November.

-The Australian Federation of University Women (L, I, R, C)
+The Australian Federation of University Women (I,L,R,C)

 Each year the Federation offers to its members a number of awards for study in Australia and overseas.
-Details of awards are included in a booklet available from the Australian Federation of University Women Inc, 8th Floor, Dymocks Building, 428 George Street, Sydney NSW 2000 (tel 02 9232 5629).
+Details of awards are included in a booklet available from the Australian Federation of University Women Inc, 8th Floor, Dymocks Building, 428 George Street, Sydney NSW 2000.
+Tel (02) 9232 5629.

-The Australian Institute of Nuclear Science and Engineering (AINSE) Postgraduate Research Awards (L, I, R)
+The Australian Institute of Nuclear Science and Engineering (AINSE) Postgraduate Research Awards (I,L,R)

-- \$7,500 supplement to an APA or equivalent scholarship (see APA entry under General), plus allowances - Up to 3 years
+- \$7.500 supplement to an APA or equivalent scholarship and \$5.500 pa for facility costs plus allowances - Up to 3 years

+The Institute offers awards for postgraduate students whose research projects are associated with nuclear science or its applications.
 Applicants must be in receipt of an APA or equivalent scholarship and have completed (or expect to complete) a Bachelor of Engineering or Bachelor of Science with Honours.
-At least one quarter of the period of tenure must be spent at the Institute at Lucas Heights, NSW.
-Applications close in early December.
+At least one month per year must be spent at the Institute at Lucas Heights, NSW.
+Applications close early December.